Every time I share what I’m working on, people comment saying “How did you learn to do that?!” and the truth is….I learn mostly everything online.

 - Beyond Row 2, Use A Flooring Nailer

-The flooring nailer tool I have linked makes this process super quick.
+The flooring nailer I have linked makes this process super quick.
 Once you have 2 rows installed, you’ll have enough room to switch from a block and mallet to a nailer.

 - Installing The Last Row